 Dear Constituents and Supporters,

-On June 5th, the 79th session of the Nevada Legislature adjourned and over the course of the 120 days, more than 1,150 bills and resolutions were proposed, 609 were signed into law by Governor Sandoval, 41 were vetoed and hundreds made their way through the four committees I served on: Judiciary; Corrections, Parole and Probation (CPP); Commerce and Labor; and Education.
+On June 3rd, the 80th session of the Nevada Legislature adjourned and over the course of the 120 days, more than 1,100 bills were introduced, 634 were signed into law by Governor Sisolak, 3 were vetoed and hundreds made their way through the three committees I served on: Judiciary; Commerce and Labor; and Education.

 It is a tremendous honor and responsibility to represent the 64,000 men, women and children in Assembly District 25.
 It remains a great privilege to serve in the legislature and I am grateful for your input and support.